Loading...

 Let's listen carefully for them.

-Let's think about them, and let's be excited and curious about them.
+Let's think about them and let's be excited and curious about them.

 Today's lesson has got two main parts to it.

-First of all, we will be exploring appearance.
+First of all, we'll be exploring appearance.

 Next, we'll be exploring personality.